devutkarsh/blog.github.io/content/post/istio-service-mesh-in-kubernetes.md

 - how to get health status for your services ?
 - and many more

-Then I came across this amazing tool named Istio service-mesh.
+Then I came across this amazing tool named Istio service-mesh to do routing and stuff.